The Gospel in Romans: Key Bible Verses & Commentary

 • Romans 3:28: “Therefore we conclude that a man is justified by faith without the deeds of the law.”

-Romans 3:28 asserts that a person is justified by faith, apart from the deeds of the law.
+Again we see here Romans asserting that one is justified by faith, apart from the deeds of the law.

 • Romans 4:4-5: “Now to him that worketh is the reward not reckoned of grace, but of debt.
 But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.”